ℹ️General information only. Last reviewed April 2026. Rules can change. Speak to a qualified professional for legal or financial advice.

 You do not need to use the first funeral director you find.
 It is reasonable to compare two or three before choosing.
 They expect it.

-Things worth asking: Do they offer a simple or direct cremation if cost is a concern?
+Things worth asking: What service types do they offer, including direct cremation?
 Are they local and family-run or part of a larger group?
-What is included in their quoted price and what costs extra?
+What is included in their quoted price and what is charged separately?
 Can you visit their premises?

-All funeral directors in England should be members of either the National Association of Funeral Directors (NAFD) or the National Society of Allied and Independent Funeral Directors (SAIF), and should follow their codes of practice.
+Many funeral directors in England are members of either the National Association of Funeral Directors (NAFD) or the National Society of Allied and Independent Funeral Directors (SAIF).
+Both have codes of practice and complaints procedures.
+Membership is voluntary.

 Plan the funeral